Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 ## 18.4.
 Dynamic arrays
 The static arrays we've seen until now were fixed in size: after the size is known to the compiler, they cannot be enlarged, so no items can be added.
 Jai (unlike C) also has **dynamic** or **resizable arrays** , where the size is not known at compile-time and can grow (change) at runtime.
-Their items as well as the arrays size are stored in heap memory.
+Their items as well as the arrays size are stored in heap memory, more specifically in the memory allocated by the context's default allocator (see § 21).

 See _18.3_dynamic_arrays.jai_: